marmaladecollection/marmalade-react/README.md

 rsync -a marmalade* root@217.154.9.107:/srv/marmalade/ssl/ on server: pm2 restart marmalade

-ssh root@217.154.9.107
 /srv/marmalade/
 (see IONOS console for details and password)

-To transfer images from local machine to server...

 ## Config
 (hint - Use Warp AI to help resolve deployment problems)